Table of contents

 The Anxiety Reaper

-Having experience working in the hospitality industry, even if the back of house was chaotic, we still had to come out to serve with a smile to give that illusion that everything was running smoothly.
 Well, I adopted this approach in my life.
 Boy did I fool a lot of people.
 Over the years the demands of life chipped away at me.
 I gradually became numb.
-I took a deep breath in the mornings, opened the door and smiled my way through the day.
-Although, at night-time I would cry myself to sleep.
+I took a deep breath, opened the door, and smiled my way through the day.

 I remember from a baby, my son enjoyed being in the water.
 To make him happy I enrolled him in swimming lessons for beginners.
-This did not go to plan.
-The instructor said to me in front of the other parents that my son was not listening to her and from then on, he was left standing in the pool as she taught the other children.
-I immediately stopped his lessons here.
+(Although, the happy swimming experience did not go to plan).

 I remember one time taking my son food shopping, he started stimming.
 The guy in front of me told me off for him making too much noise and that I should smack him.
-Also, along the way, friends disappeared.
-At this moment, I felt like we had been shunned by society.
+Here is just one of many comments we would get from strangers.

-I felt guilty having my mum (who was looking after my nan who had Alzheimer’s) looking after my son as I worked part-time.
-Suffering from migraines and lack of sleep, I continued prodding along until one day at work I just froze.
-I cried uncontrollably and was mentally and physically exhausted.
-Anxiety had taken over my life.
+I felt guilty having my mum (who was looking after my nan who had Alzheimer’s) looking after my son as I had to work.

-Through all the hurdles and this hard climb up the mountain, I gathered strength.
-I truly understand the meaning of unconditional love and am more determined because of this.
-The things I want to do in life, I just do them.
+Through all the hurdles and hard climb up the mountain, I gathered strength.
+All the things I want to do in life, I just do them now without hesitation.

 Unique provided us with a connection to others who have the same condition as my son and the opportunity to go to Switzerland for research.
-For this, I am very grateful.
+For this, I am incredibly grateful.

 Carers in Bedfordshire provided me with the support and referred me to a great counsellor who helped me with this journey.
 Thank you.

-Thank you to my son’s school and my friends and family for being there.
-I thank you dearly.
-I give thanks to all the charities, professionals and individuals who have helped my son along the way!
+Thank you to friends (who remained) and family for being there.
+I give thanks to all the charities, and individuals who have helped my son along the way!

-I thank my son for his sheer determination to try at everything he does and not to give up.
-You are my inspiration.
-You have inspired me to volunteer with Carers UK (previously as a workplace champion and social media volunteer, and now as an insight volunteer).
-I also volunteered with Unique to help provide local information to carers.
-It is always important to give back.
+Most importantly, I thank my son for his sheer determination to try at everything he does and not to give up.
 From this journey, I understand the importance to help others, for it is together that we are strong.

-My son has the quality of life that he deserves.
-I don’t know what the future holds, but I can tell you that I no longer feel numb, I finally feel like I am LIVING!
+My final thoughts are, even though I do not know what the future holds, I can tell you that I no longer feel numb, I finally feel like I am LIVING!

-*If you would like to make a donation to Unique, please follow the link below:
+- (at your discretion) If you would like to donate to Unique, please follow the link below: